eif-courses/description/README.md

   - Traveling requires resources for food and water.
 Searching for gold and relics you need food, water and weapons.
   - If not enough food you can't travel, but you can search for gold and relics then you lost 1 crew member.
   - A quest requires weapons, if you search for gold, you loose 1 weapon per quest.
-  - If the crew is unarmed, people are lost, one unarmed crew member dies in search of gold in one quest.
+  - If the crew is unarmed, you loose some crew members, when you have unarmed crew member and search gold you loose that member.
-  - If a relic is searched, it is 3 losses per search, if there are enough weapons, then 3 weapons are lost, and if there are none, as many people die as there are missing weapons.
+  - If a relic is searching, you loose 3 crew members.
+If there are enough weapons you also loose 3 weapons.
+If you dosen't have a weapons left then you loose all crew members without the weapons.
-  - Only one relic can be found on one planet, to search for another relic, you need to travel to another planet.
+  - Only one unique relic can be found in single planet, to search for another relic, you need to travel to another planet.
   - If the entire crew dies, the game will be lost.